 What Are Typical Job Duties of a Restaurant Cook?

 Restaurant cooks do more than just prepare your meals.
 Although the job varies slightly depending on the restaurant and the restaurant style, restaurant cooks may also be responsible for cleaning- and service-related duties.
-Schools offering Art of Cooking degrees can also be found in these popular choices.

 Job Description Overview

 Restaurant cooks are responsible for many of the daily tasks in a restaurant.
 Maintaining the cleanliness of the restaurant, particularly the cooking area, is a major responsibility of restaurant cooks everywhere.
 They must ensure the work area is safe and that no one is working with a burn or cut, as these can lead to a food-borne illness.
 Clean up during and at the end of a shift is also the responsibility of the restaurant cook.